launchdarkly/api-client-javascript/docs/UserSegmentsApi.md

 var userSegmentKey = "userSegmentKey_example"; // String | The user segment's key.
 The key identifies the user segment in your code.

-var patchOnly = [new LaunchDarklyRestApi.PatchOperation()]; // [PatchOperation] | Requires a JSON Patch representation of the desired changes to the project. 'http://jsonpatch.com/' Feature flag patches also support JSON Merge Patch format. 'https://tools.ietf.org/html/rfc7386' The addition of comments is also supported.
+var patchOnly = [new LaunchDarklyApi.PatchOperation()]; // [PatchOperation] | Requires a JSON Patch representation of the desired changes to the project. 'http://jsonpatch.com/' Feature flag patches also support JSON Merge Patch format. 'https://tools.ietf.org/html/rfc7386' The addition of comments is also supported.

 var callback = function(error, data, response) {